Efficient Saliency Maps for Explainable AI: Abstract

 \section{Abstract}

-We describe an explainable AI saliency map method for use with deep convolutional neural networks (CNN) that is much more efficient than popular gradient methods.
-It is also quantitatively similar and better in accuracy.
+We describe an explainable AI saliency map method for use with deep convolutional neural networks (CNN) that is much more efficient than popular fine-resolution gradient methods.
+It is also quantitatively similar or better in accuracy.
 Our technique works by measuring information at the end of each network scale which is then combined into a single saliency map.
 We describe how saliency measures can be made more efficient by exploiting Saliency Map Order Equivalence.
-Finally, we visualize individual scale/layer contributions by using a Layer Ordered Visualization of Information.
+We visualize individual scale/layer contributions by using a Layer Ordered Visualization of Information.
 This provides an interesting comparison of scale information contributions within the network not provided by other saliency map methods.
-Since our method only requires a single forward pass through a few of the layers in a network, it is at least 97x faster than Guided Backprop and much more accurate.
-Using our method instead of Guided Backprop, class activation methods such as Grad-CAM, Grad-CAM++ and Smooth Grad-CAM++ will run several orders of magnitude faster, have a significantly smaller memory footprint and be more accurate.
-This will make such methods feasible on resource limited platforms such as robots, cell phones and low cost industrial devices.
-This will also significantly help them work in extremely data intensive applications such as satellite image processing.
-All without sacrificing accuracy.
-Our method is generally straight forward and should be applicable to the most commonly used CNNs.
-We also show examples of our method used to enhance Grad-CAM++ \footnote{For reproducibility, full source code is available at https://gdo152.llnl.gov/xai}.
+Using our method instead of Guided Backprop, coarse-resolution class activation methods such as Grad-CAM and Grad-CAM++ seem to yield demonstrably superior results without sacrificing speed.
+This will make fine-resolution saliency methods feasible on resource limited platforms such as robots, cell phones, low-cost industrial devices, astronomy and satellite imagery\footnote{Full source code is available at https://github.com/LLNL/fastcam }.